MicrosoftDocs/win32-pr.de-de/desktop-src/DirectShow/cbaserenderer-getpincount.md

 ---
 # <a name="cbaserenderergetpincount-method"></a>CBaseRenderer.GetPinCount-Methode

-Die `GetPinCount` -Methode ruft die Anzahl der Pins ab.
+Die `GetPinCount` -Methode ruft die Anzahl der Stecknadeln ab.

 ## <a name="syntax"></a>Syntax